sorbet/sorbet/website/docs/rbi.md

 ## A note about vendoring RBIs

-You might have noticed that we **vendor** all gem's RBI files into the current directory, and commit them to version control.
+You might have noticed that we **vendor** all gems' RBI files into the current directory, and commit them to version control.
 Why?
 When developing RBI files for Sorbet, we referenced the prior art that [Flow](https://flow.org) developed.
 Our reasoning is [the same as theirs]: